 How does the conserver lifestyle work?

-A friend and I are hatching a plan to buy a piece of land, put a couple of caravans on it and live off-grid.
+My brother and I are hatching a plan to buy a piece of land, put a couple of caravans on it and live off-grid.
 After the initial expenses, it would be an incredibly cheap way to live!
 But that dream is a long way off, as neither of us currently earns enough to save anything.

 I may be stuck with rent for the time being, but I’m still living the conserver lifestyle to the best of my ability.
 For me, this means not having a traditional job – instead, I do part-time online work and live as frugally as possible.